-- 1. Develop Kaiako (teaching and support staff) understanding of the educational and other barriers disabled ākonga face. - 2.
-Training and resources are developed to support Kaiako with inclusive teaching practices, learning support and assessment. - 3.
+- 1. Develop kaiako (teaching and support staff) understanding of the educational and other barriers disabled ākonga face. - 2.
+Training and resources are developed to support kaiako with inclusive teaching practices, learning support and assessment. - 3.
 Course design, curriculum, delivery and assessment includes the Principles of Universal Design in Education for disabled akonga. - 4.
 Kaiako have the right support to ensure they have the right attitude, behaviors and can provide the right outcome (learning support) for disabled ākonga with different impairments to achieve.

-What are the tasks required to achieve these outcomes?
-Target Date: Proposed Lead Delivery Team Identify the training needs of Kaiako (teaching and support staff) across the Te Pūkenga Network.
-Te Pūkenga Kaiako access the online disability equity training being developed by the TEC in 2022.
-Develop consistent training and resources to assist Kaiako to become 'disability confident', including a stocktake of what is already available.
-Determine the support, mentoring and resources smaller subsidiaries and work-based learning 2022/23 Lead Team Operations (People & Culture).
-Support Team: Determine the support, mentoring and resources smaller subsidiaries and work-based learning environments require.
-Determine how to implement the Principles of Universal Design in Education in all course design, curriculum, delivery and assessment across the Te Pūkenga Network.
-Develop monitoring processes to ensure that these systems are making a difference for Te Pūkenga Kaiak 2024/25 Equity Team.
-To be confirmed
+- 1. Identify the training needs of kaiako (teaching and support staff) across the Te Pūkenga Network.
+Target date: 2022/23 - 2.
+Te Pūkenga kaiako access the online disability equity training being developed by the TEC in 2022.
+Target date: 2023/24 - 3.
+Develop consistent training and resources to assist kaiako to become 'disability confident', including a stocktake of what is already available. - 4.
+Determine the support, mentoring and resources smaller subsidiaries and work-based learning environments require. - 5.
+Determine how to implement the Principles of Universal Design in Education in all course design, curriculum, delivery and assessment across the Te Pūkenga Network. - 6.
+Develop monitoring processes to ensure that these systems are making a difference for Te Pūkenga kaiako.
+Target date: 2024/25